When Did Humans Start to Get Old? - The Crux

 This approach was first applied to fossil teeth from 768 individuals including Paleolithic European Homo sapiens, Neanderthals and earlier species of human ancestors.
 Old adults were present across all time periods, but were by far most common among remains from European H. sapiens of the past 50,000 years, suggesting more than a 5-fold increase in elderly individuals.
 Modern humans, by this measure, had many more individuals that went on to reach old age than our evolutionary cousins.

 A more recent study using this method, compared Stone Age Homo sapiens and Neanderthals to archaeological skeletons from the past 10,000 years as well as historical and ethnographic death data.
 The proportion of older adults from the Stone Age was slim compared to that from people of the past 10,000 years.
-Life expectancy, at least as measured over thousands of years, has actually gone up.
+Adult longevity, at least as measured over thousands of years, has actually gone up.

 Other scientists disagree with the implications of these studies, though, arguing that the approach does not provide an honest picture of elders’ presence in the past.